Barnstaple Town F.C.: History

 The league was reduced to a single division in 1960, and the club reached the FA Cup first round again in 1972–73, before losing 2–0 at home to Bilston.
 The league expanded back to two divisions in 1976, with Barnstaple placed in the Premier Division.
 In 1979–80 they won their second Western League title, and finished as runners-up in the following two seasons.
 After finishing second-from bottom in 1990–91, Barnstaple were relegated to Division One.
 Three seasons later they won Division One, earning promotion back to the Premier Division.

 They remained in the Premier Division until being relegated again at the end of the 2012–13 season, which saw them finish bottom of the Premier Division.
 However, they made an immediate return to the top division after winning Division One in 2014–15.
 The following season saw the club finish as runners-up in the Premier Division, earning promotion to Division One South & West of the Southern League.
 In 2021–22 they finished bottom of Division One South, resulting in relegation back to the Premier Division of the Western League.
 In 2023–24 the club finished fifth in the Premier Division and qualified for the promotion play-offs, in which they lost 3–1 to Falmouth Town in the semi-finals.
 A fourth-place finish in 2024–25 was followed by a 3–0 loss to Brixham in the play-off semi-finals.
+In 2025-26, the club finished first in the Western League, claiming the title for the 3rd time.